yoavTaieb/entro-task/README.md

 An open source application built using Next.js 13.

 > **Warning**
-> This app is not production-ready.
+> You will need a Postgress database to run.
+> There is no auth in this App.

 ## Features